St. Michael's

 St. Michael's Commercial High School.

 The girl's commercial program remains in the corner school building.
 By 1917 the program has expanded to two years and classes in Spanish and Business Law are added.
 In 1941 the Brothers of Mary leave and the girls school is moved into the building.
 My aunt attended the school in this building in the 1940s.
-It was a two year trade school for girls, and my aunt attended in the 1940s.
-I cover more on the history and the building of a new school below.
+Catherine O'Neill attended from 1945-1947 and clarified the two-year school was operating as an annex to Dominican High School in Jamaica, and those who wanted to continue on had to transfer to Dominican.

 St. Michael's, 1922